BIO

 2025 · what is something you always wished I had asked and knew about you?, Goethe-Institut Washington x Thomas Mann House LA, Washington, D.C.

-2025 · BLOOM, National Landing x Amazon with USAN USAN x MoCA Arlington, VA
+2025 · BLOOM, National Landing x Amazon with USAN USAN x MoCA Arlington

 2025 · Collector’s Night, Washington Project for the Arts, Washington, D.C.